Gap Year Options

 AmeriCorps VISTA

-AmeriCorps VISTA members serve annually with nonprofit organizations, public agencies, and tribal governments to make sustainable change in areas that effect poverty, including education, public health, climate, access to benefits, and more in any U.S. state or territory.
+AmeriCorps VISTA members serve annually with nonprofit organizations, public agencies, and tribal governments to make sustainable change in areas that affect poverty, including education, public health, climate, access to benefits, and more in any U.S. state or territory.
 Through activities such as fundraising, grant writing, research, and volunteer recruitment, you will gain professional experience and leadership skills.

 During your service year, you will have the opportunity to attend trainings to learn how to be a community development change agent.
 Once you've successfully completed service in AmeriCorps VISTA, you will receive one year of non-competitive eligibility for employment in the federal government.
 This special hiring status enables you to apply for federal jobs with the advantage of not having to go through the standard public competitive selection process.
 NCE does not guarantee you a federal job, but it does provide a valuable opportunity!
-Members are also eligible for an end of service award.
+Members are also eligible for an end-of-service award.
 You can choose between a Segal Education Award (valued at approximately $7,395) to pay for a range of education expenses or a $1,800 cash stipend.
-To learn more, visit https://americorps.gov/serve/americorps/americorps-vista!
+To learn more, visit their website!

 Teacher Accelerator Program (TAP)